Idea for a very open ID

 Universal sign on

-This very-user-centric identification approach leverages the many open APIs now available for most web services.
+This very user-centric approach for identity resolution leverages the many open API’s now available for web services.
 Feel free to select your user name-of-choice!

 • @Twitter user name